syncfusion-content/javascript-docs/js/PivotGauge/Pointers.md

 * Needle
 * Marker

 Needle type pointers are the default pointers which is always located at the center of the Gauge.
-There are 5 different shapes for the needle pointers which are rectangle, triangle, trapezoid, arrow and image.
+Following shapes that are supported for the needle pointers are:
+* rectangle
+* triangle
+* trapezoid
+* arrow
+* image.

 {% highlight javascript %}